Light Hall School

 Light Hall School is a secondary school located in Shirley, West Midlands, England.

-Light Hall School was established on Hathaway Road in the 1963 as a boys' grammar school on land once belonging to Light Hall Farm.
+Light Hall School was established on Hathaway Road in 1965 as a boys' grammar school on land once belonging to Light Hall Farm.

 Light Hall School is one of sixteen secondary schools in the UK Metropolitan Borough of Solihull.
-The school has over 1,170 students, from ages eleven to sixteen.
+As of 2025, the school has over 1050 students, from ages eleven to eighteen.

 The school suffered from a fire in February 2006; a new building was opened in October 2008 to replace the destroyed classrooms.
 The new building has classrooms for mathematics, English, music and drama.
 It also has a new dining hall, library, media studies classrooms and offices.
 The Design and Technology Block was refurbished in April 2013 with a new CAD/CAM room which has a laser and 3D printers.

+In September 2024, the school opened a newly renovated sixth form wing to offer A-level courses to students aged 16-18.